What Unhealthy Pride Looks Like

 A friend told me the other day that I’m a very prideful man, and I said to myself, "Dude's just jealous".
 So I told my wife what he said and she said, "Ah, come on.
 You're a humble man.
 Seriously.
 You're not cocky and flashy and arrogant and all that."
 But later that same week, I was reading a book that said the most prideful people aren’t usually the bragging arrogant types.
 They’re the nice friendly helpful ones at work.

 That got me to thinking that maybe my definition of pride wasn’t very complete.
+Now I really wondered, What are examples of pride?
 So, I googled “Signs of pride list” and “Spiritual pride” and couldn’t believe what I found.
 I was all over the list.
 I read about 40 articles and lists written by well-known psychologists, theologians, pastors and even the Wikipedia entry and consolidated them all here.
 I put them into 4 groups; Pride of Spirituality, Knowledge, Power and Appearance.
 So I went back to my wife and said, "Hey honey, I think I found out the root of all of our problems in marriage and work and ministry and all that.
 ME!!!
 I'm the problem.
 Listen to this list of signs of pride that I found."
 I started reading my list to her and she laughed and said, "Wow!
 You are prideful.
 I didn't know that's what pride looked like."
 So I asked her to pray for me.
 And then said, "Oh, and there were some other signs that I found on the list."
 Her jaw dropped and she said, "Oh no!
 I didn't realize I was so prideful either.
 Will you pray for me too?"

 God had been resisting me.
 It was like his palm was firmly planted in my forehead as I walked through life and it was really uncomfortable.
 And it was constant.
 He doesn't bodyslam the proud, he just resists them, but he gives grace (free gifts that we didn't deserve or earn, unmerited favor) to the humble.
 Could it be that God is resisting you in your relationships or business or whatever area of your life?
 Only by pride comes contention.